Children around the world hold the key to our future, and it’s our responsibility to ensure their well-being and protection.

 As just one example of a child-centric organization, Convoy of Hope is committed to growing its Children’s Feeding initiative and feedONE campaign worldwide.

 Convoy’s commitment to provide nourishing meals for children creates wonderful, life-changing opportunities to reshape a participating child’s future.
-Dina in El Salvador is just one young girl among thousands whose stories are inspiring.
+Seyoum in Ethiopia is just one young boy among thousands whose stories are inspiring.

 The organization currently feeds more than 571,000 children around the world regular, nutritious meals.
 Convoy of Hope is also focused on combating poverty through a series of initiatives that improve children’s lives in participating communities.